Have the freshest free hiking tips sent to you each month!

 You can share the story of Grandma Gatewood, the first solo woman through hiker on the AT, with the children in your life.

-5. Here's a resource which can get you strategazing!
+5. Here's a resource which can get you scheming and dreaming!

 6. Ready to get down to the nitty gritty?
 You're going to need food caches.

-7. You might glean some useful information from this organization, the Appalachian Mountain Club.
+7. Glean some useful information from this organization, the Appalachian Mountain Club.

 8. Logistics will occupy a lot of your mental space before you begin hiking the Appalachian Trail.